jic5247/ExtendedToDo/README.md

 Notes:

 Spent around 5 hours to learna and implement user stories#2, 3 & 5.
 Spent around another 5 hours to resreach and tweak user stories#7, UI/UX.
-Spent around another 10 hours in total to do resreach, implement and debug user stories#8.
+Spent around another 10 hours in total to do resreach, implement and debug user stories#8, "drag and drop".
 Spend 4 hour to add functions of user stories#4 & 6, "due date" and "Priority".
 Spent around two days (16 hours) on the to SQLite implememntation, breakdown: researching on "SQLite" and "SQLiteOpenHelper" class (3 hours), implementing & coding (4 hours) & debuging 9 hours along merging with the other components in this app, specially the "ExpandableListAdaptor" and the "drag and drop" function in "ExpandableListView" class.

 Walkthrough of all user stories: